keviinliuu/StackSearch/README.md

 The SQL files are located in `backend/sql`.

-The sample SQL files and output is located in `backend/sample`.
+The test sample SQL files and output are located in `backend/sample`.

+The test production SQL files and output are located in `backend/production`.